Excitonic Theory of the Ultrafast Optical Response of 2D-Quantum-Confined Semiconductors at Elevated Densities: Conclusion

 \section{Conclusion}

-In this work, we developed and discussed a theory for the ultrafast dynamics of Wannier excitons valid from the low-density regime up to an elevated-density regime below the Mott transition, which is unleashed on two distinct materials as proponents of different Coulomb-to-light-matter-interaction regimes: A GaAs quantum well with moderate Coulomb interaction and a MoSe$_2$ monolayer with strong Coulomb interaction compared to light-matter interaction.
+In this work, we developed and discussed a theory for the ultrafast dynamics of Wannier excitons valid from the low-density regime up to an elevated-density regime below the Mott transition, which is unleashed on two distinct materials as proponents of different Coulomb-to-light-matter-interaction regimes: A GaAs QW with moderate Coulomb interaction and a MoSe$_2$ ML with strong Coulomb interaction compared to light-matter interaction.

 It has been found, that the excitonic approach reproduces the key physics described by the semiconductor Bloch equations well, which have been proven to reliably model Rabi flops in ultrafast experiments in the moderate Coulomb-interaction regime (GaAs QW) \cite{schulzgen1999direct,binder1999many,cundiff1994rabi}, while showing major deviations from the SBEs in the strong Coulomb-interaction regime (MoSe$_2$ ML) due to exciton-exciton interaction induced by Coulomb-correlated doublets and triplets, in line with recent experiments \cite{schafer2025distinct}.
 Here, in circular excitation, Rabi oscillations are considerably less strong and vanish almost completely in linear excitation.
 Our findings strongly indicate, that an excitonic approach has to be chosen to simulate the non-linear response of confined semiconductors, as long as the excitation conditions are below the Mott transition and correlated electron-hole pairs dominate.
-On the other hand, if the excitation conditions are above the Mott transition, where uncorrelated electrons and holes dominate, the expansion in correlated electron-hole pairs breaks down and the semiconductor Bloch equations need to be applied.
+On the other hand, if the excitation conditions are above the Mott transition \cite{erben2022optical,wang2019optical,lohof2018prospects,steinhoff2017exciton,article:EXP_low_density_limit_FoglerNovoselov2014}, where uncorrelated electrons and holes dominate, the expansion in correlated electron-hole pairs breaks down and the semiconductor Bloch equations need to be applied.